Coronavirus (COVID-19) information correct as of 14:00 on Friday 13 March 2020

 We do appreciate your co-operation.

-If you’re unsure on the correct procedure, or need assistance with staff management during this difficult time, then get in touch with our HR Advise Me team.
+If you’re unsure on the correct procedure, or need assistance with staff management during this difficult time, then get in touch with our Loch HR team.